Municipal Election Information

 - le Conseil des écoles catholiques du Centre-Est (French Separate) - 1 trustee elected at large (Sector 1).

 In addition, there will be a Referendum Question on the ballot asking the electorate if they are in favour of using Ranked Ballot Voting to elect the Mayor and District Councillors.
-Please refer to the Ranked Ballots section of the website for more information on Ranked Ballot Voting and the Referendum Question.
+Please refer to the Ranked Ballots page for more information.

 Who can vote?